m50d/m50d.github.com/_posts/2013-09-29-an-arrow-that-leads-back.md

 Using an arrow makes the code even prettier:

-    val getMosaic = ☆ fetchUser >=> fetchTweets >=> interestingTweets map interesting ↦ avatars map buildMosaic
+    val getMosaic = ☆ fetchUser >=> fetchTweets >=> interestingTweets ∘ interesting ↦ avatars ∘ buildMosaic

 And yet... and yet.
 Somewhere along the line those clear syntactic distinctions - the very reason we're using monads in the first place, remember - have become rather blurred.
-Oh, you can still tell exactly what kind of function each of the above is - assuming you've memorized the symbol table.
+Oh, you can still tell exactly what kind of function each of the above is - assuming you've memorized the symbol table[2].
 But there are an awful lot of them.

 [1] Imagine a function that creates a collection, and fills it with objects, returning a future that indicates completion of this operation - but *doesn't* contain all the objects, only the metadata.
 So we create a List of Future[Unit]s, sequence them into a Future[List[Unit]], and then use "\_ =" where we meant "\_ <-", forgetting to compose it into the future we're returning.
 Yeah.

+[2] Scalaz 7 appears to be doing away with a whole lot of symbols, something I largely support.
+But I'm not sure "kleisli" and "traverse" are any clearer than ☆ and ↦